bootlicker/blog-site/content/posts/the-australian-union-movement-should-disaffiliate-from-the-alp.md

 ---
-title: "The Australian Union Movement Should Disaffiliate From the ALP"
+title: "The Union Movement Should Disaffiliate From the ALP"
 date: 2018-08-06T01:47:33+10:00
 draft: false
 ---